Skip to main content

 • not smoke in the home or automobile when the child is present;

-• comply with DHS rules on discipline;
+• comply with OKDHS rules on discipline;

 • be able to work as part of a team with social workers and biological parents.